JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/Supercell-PD/readme.md

   <img src="https://github.com/JosephPVera/Guide-for-DFT-calculations/blob/main/Quantum-ESPRESSO/Supercell-PD/Figures/finite-size-correction.png" alt="Descripción de la imagen">
 </p>

 As mentioned previously, the output information from the **potential calculation** is relevant for computing the energy corrections.
 In addition, the **dielectric constant** is also required for this calculation.
+The **dielectric constant** can be computed by following the steps described in the [phonons folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/phonons).
 To compute these energy corrections, the [sxdefectalign](https://sxrepo.mpie.de/projects/sphinx-add-ons/files) software will be used.

 **NV center in diamond:** For our example, the information has been processing in the [Finite_Size_correction folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Supercell-PD/Calculations/PBE/defect/Finite_Size_correction).
 The following energy corrections were obtained: